Managing App Volumes

 Creating mynfsvolume to scenic-icehouse... done

-Or maybe use an existing oss3
+Or use an existing OSS:

 $ drycc volumes add myossvolume 200M -t oss --oss-server=oss.drycc.com --oss-bucket=vbucket --oss-access-key=ak --oss-secret-key=sk